mikro-orm/mikro-orm/docs/docs/quick-start.md

 });
 ```

 > It is important that `entities` will point to the compiled JS files, and `entitiesTs` will point to the TS source files.
-We should not mix those.
+You should not mix those.

 > For `ts-morph` discovery to work in production, you need to deploy `.d.ts` declaration files.
 Be sure to enable `compilerOptions.declaration` in your `tsconfig.json`.

-We can also use different [metadata provider](metadata-providers.md) or even write custom one:
+You can also use different the default [`ReflectMetadataProvider`](metadata-providers.md#reflectmetadataprovider) or even write custom one.

-- `ReflectMetadataProvider` that uses `reflect-metadata` instead of `ts-morph`

 Using [`EntitySchema`](entity-schema.md) is another way to define your entities and does not depend on the metadata providers at all.

 ```ts
 import { MikroORM } from '@mikro-orm/postgresql';